ABJ anomaly as a U(1) symmetry and Noether's theorem: Discussion

 Similar examples for $1$-form symmetries can be easily constructed.
 A simple example goes by taking the product of two independent $SU(2)$ gauge theories with a $Z_2$ group of non local operators (say, for simplicity, for $d=5$) and making the diagonal orbifold.
 Calling each flavor $1$ and $2$ respectively, the seed theory had four non local ring-like sectors generated by the Wilson loops and their product $\mathbb{1},W_1,W_2,W_{1}W_{2}$.
 The orbifolded theory has only three sectors generated by $\mathbb{1},W_1+W_2,W_{1}W_{2}$.
 In this case, this construction even provides fusion rules that are not related to the category of representations/conjugacy classes of a group.
 As can be easily verified, the fusion rules of such non local sectors are of the Ising type.\footnote{Notice that one cannot use this construction to provide $0$-form non-invertible sectors with fusion rules not related to the fusion of representations/conjugacy classes of a group.}

 Many of the examples in $d>2$ that have been considered recently are of this type, namely, they arise by a global quotient $QFT/G$.
 In these examples, the non invertibility of the symmetry is quite mild since it can be repaired by considering the full QFT rather than the orbifold.
 We just have an algebra of topological operators (of any codimension) satisfying group-like fusion rules and choose particular subalgebras with non trivial fusion rules.
-Still, the interesting question remains as if there are non-invertible $0$-form or $1$-form symmetries that do not arise from such an orbifold construction.
+This is very different from what happens in $d=2$, where there are locally non-invertible symmetries, irrespective of global boundary conditions.
+Still, the interesting question remains as if there are non-invertible $0$-form or $1$-form symmetries that do not arise from such an orbifold construction, i.e. from arbitrary choices of boundary condition and/or subalgebras.
 That these exist seems to be the overall present consensus in the community and part of the claim of Refs. \cite{Choi:2022jqy,Cordova:2022ieu} is that these exist in theories with ABJ anomalies.
 We now argue on the contrary.\footnote{The case of theories with ABJ anomalies, and why they should be understood as conventional invertible symmetries has been the content of this article.
 We want to take now a more general path.}

 To this end, it is important to recall the so-called reconstruction theorem in QFT \cite{Doplicher:1969tk,Doplicher:1969kp,Doplicher:1971wk,Doplicher:1973at,Doplicher:1990pn}.
 In this language, this theorem precisely states the non-existence of non-invertible $0$-form symmetries in $d>2$ that do not arise from the previous construction, i.e as resulting from a global quotient of the form $QFT/G$.
+From a more physical standpoint, this theorem states that non-invertible symmetries do not have observables consequences at the local level.
 The assumptions for deriving this theorem are very mild, basically the notion of Haag duality for ball-shaped regions.
 This notion just states that every operator is ultimately generated by products of local operators, which is the essence of locality in QFT.
 The theorem then follows by a subtle interplay between the constraints imposed by relativistic symmetry and Einstein microcausality on one hand, and the category of global ($0$-form) superselection sectors on the other.
 The recent results/claims of \cite{Choi:2022jqy,Cordova:2022ieu} are therefore in tension with such reconstruction theorem.
 The same applies to the claims that duality symmetry is non-invertible.